DougChisholm/LogicAppsWorkshop01/README.md

 - Create a resource group in Azure called "rg-logic-apps-workshop".
 - Install Azure CLI.
-- Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create two storage accounts and logic app(s).
+- Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create two storage accounts.
-- Use Azure extension in VS Code to deploy the Logic App Workflow JSON to the Logic App.
-- Update the Logic apps connectors.
-- Add a new file to the first storage account and see it trigger the Logic app.
-- Optional extension: Create a Logic Apps Standard Plan in Azure portal and link to GitHub for CICD (then change the JSON in workflow and commit to GitHub to deploy)
+- Add RBAC for current Azure user to put a file in on container
+- Create a logic app and use its Managed Identity to give RBAC Contributor rights on both storage accounts
+- Build a logic app workflow as per workflow.png to transfer files
-- Optional extension: Create a Azure AI Foundry Endpoint and an extra step in the workflow to rename the file based on its contents using the prompt below
+- Optional extension: Add Azure AI Foundry action to rename the file using the prompt "describe the example file in three words as a suitable file name".

 ## Install Azure CLI from terminal:
 Windows: winget install --exact --id Microsoft.AzureCLI (then restart terminal)